apache/dolphinscheduler-website/docs/en-us/release/faq.md

 ## Q: dolphinscheduler-grpc gives an error

-A: Execute in the root directory: mvn -U clean package assembly:assembly -Dmaven.test.skip=true , then refresh the entire project
+A: Execute in the root directory: mvn -U clean package assembly:assembly -Dmaven.test.skip=true , then refresh the entire project. version 1.3 not use grpc, we use netty directly

 ---